-Subject to the approval of the Special Rate Variation by IPART, in 2019/20 Council will be Installing solar panel technology at the JM Robson Aquatic Centre would ultimately lead to significant reductions in operating costs at the centre.
+As part of the Special Rate Variation 2019/20 Council will be Installing solar panel technology at the JM Robson Aquatic Centre would ultimately lead to significant reductions in operating costs at the centre.
 Further, it will cut Council's greenhouse emissions output and provide contingency in the case of a blackout.